steveyen/moxi/index.markdown

 We'd love to hear your ideas, feedback and patches/improvements.
 Join us on the [moxi discussion group][group] if you want to collaborate.

-Or, hit that fork button on [http://github.com/northscale/moxi/tree/master][moxigithub].
+Or, hit the fork button on [http://github.com/northscale/moxi/tree/master][moxigithub].

 ### Contact